Report faults former Gettysburg park head for private travel

 It found he traveled 27 times to attend foundation-organized events, including social gatherings, donor meetings and fundraising galas.
 Some of the nearly $24,000 in travel costs was paid by the foundation, and some was paid by a construction company that Cohen confirmed was Kinsley Construction in York.
 Clark told the inspector general that he traveled four times on a construction company aircraft.

-Kinsley president Bob Kinsley is listed as the foundation board's chairman emeritus.
+Kinsley chairman Bob Kinsley is listed as the foundation board's chairman emeritus.
 A telephone message left for him at the company Thursday was not immediately returned.

 According to the report, Clark told investigators that his "repeated disregard of regulations concerning the acceptance of travel-related expenses was an oversight and due to his own 'sloppiness.'"

-Note: This story has been corrected to say Kinsley is company chairman, not president.